Terra-rian/snakecord/README.md

 You've heard of the famous Snake game, right?
 Well, this npm/yarn package allows you to create your own CUSTOM Snake games, directly inside Discord via Discord bots!

+This package does **NOT** support the `master` branch of Discord.js!
+Please use the latest version of Discord.js v12 for this package to work correctly!

 ## Installation

 ```bash